-In this opinion, and in the foreible language in which it is expressed, the President fully concurs, and the undersigned is instructed to demand of the Spanish government full reparation to be made to the families or representatives of the said Charles Speakman and Albert Wyeth, in so far as pecuniary compensation can make reparation for these unjustifiable homicides.
+In this opinion, and in the forcible language in which it is expressed, the President fully concurs, and the undersigned is instructed to demand of the Spanish government full reparation to be made to the families or representatives of the said Charles Speakman and Albert Wyeth, in so far as pecuniary compensation can make reparation for these unjustifiable homicides.

-It also appears by the report of Admiral Hoff, that Great Britain has been nabled "to obtain from Spain the entire revocation of the proclamation of 24th March, \$69, which fact seems to be known and observed by the Spanish authorities throughout the island, and certainly gives British subjects greater consideration when captured or wrecked upon the Cuban coast."
+It also appears by the report of Admiral Hoff, that Great Britain has been mabled "to obtain from Spain the entire revocation of the proclamation of 24th March, \$69, which fact seems to be known and observed by the Spanish authorities throughout the island, and certainly gives British subjects greater consideration when captured or wrecked upon the Cuban coast."
 The undersigned in bringing this circumstance to the notice of the minister of state, is instructed to say that the United States claim for their citizens the same consideration and the same rights enjoyed by the citizens or subjects of any other power.

 The government of the United States has heretofore remonstrated against certain proclamations of the Captain General of Cuba, that threatened a mode of warfare at variance with the recognized customs of civilized nations.
-It has been the earnest hope of the President that these friendly representations would not be disregarded by Spain.
-The United States, in dealing with a rebellion of vast proportions, which was not a struggle for self-government, emancipation, or ameliorated forms of administra-tion, nevertheless accorded to the insurgents all the amenities of warfare.
+It has been the earnest hope of the President that these friendly representations would not be disregarded by he which was Spain.
+The V.77 not a struggle for self-government, emancipation, or ameliorated forms of administration, nevertheless accorded to the insurgents all the amenities of warfare.
 No life was sacrificed, not even among the conspicuous and responsible actors in the insurrection, unless in battle, and in accordance with the usages of war.
-Nor was any discrimination made between those citizens of the United States who took part in the insurrection, and the citizens or subjects of foreign nations who joined the rebel standard; all, when captured, were treated alike as prisoners or war, and when non-combatants were accused of military offenses within the Union lines, and a trial by the ordinary tribunals was impracticable, they were arraigned before a military commission, in which all the safeguards essential to the administration of justice were carefully observed; the accused were allowed a reasonable time to prepare for trial, the privilege of counsel to assist in their defense, the attendance of witnesses as well as the right of cross-examination; and it was necessary to the validity of sentences pronounced by these tribunals, that the proceedings should be reviewed and sanctioned by superior authority.
+Nor was any discrimination made between those citizens of the United States who took part in the insurrection, and the citizens or subjects of foreign nations who joined the rebel standard; all, when captured, were treated alike as prisoners or war, and when non-combatants were accused of military offenses within the Union lines, and a trial by the ordinary tribunals was impracticable, they were arraigned before a military commission, in which all the safeguards essential to the administration of justice were carefully observed; the accused were allowed a reasonable time to prepare for trial, the privilege of counsel to assist in their defense, the attendance of witnesses as well as the right of cross-examination; and it was necessary to the validate and senetices pronounced by these tribunals, that the proceedings should be revisited and seneticed by superior cultority.